-Ranraki Sabrah Il’labor Sun Ray
+Ranraki Sabrah Il’labor, Sun Ray

 Champion of Iztan, First Paladin of A'quilah

-After centuries of war, the forces of Iztan were eventually pushed back to the very edge of the sea.
-One of their last strongholds had been built upon a strong buttress of rock looming over the southern shore where the Iztani had first landed nearly 300 years before.
+After centuries of war the forces of Iztan were eventually pushed back to the very edge of the sea.
+One of their last strongholds had been built upon a large buttress of rock looming over the southern shore where the Iztani had first landed nearly 300 years before.
 This was the the Citadel of Khad Zhere and the foundations of its ruin still stand today haunted and avoided by most in Rhaétia.

-The Empire's time in this new land was over.
 For hundreds of years the Great Deathless Emperor, from her vast continent in the southern sea, relentlessly pushed the Iztani further and further across the world.
 They came to Tor Alséa and to the islands of the north and finally to the mouth of the Icén River, gateway to the Realm, and for nearly three hundred years they faught for mastery of the land with the Wyddic peoples who lived there.

-The siege has just begun.
+The siege had just begun.

-And so, in the dead of the night on a new moon in the Month of Bare Branches, Ranraki donned her grey cloak and descended a rope down the crevice of a tower.
+And so, in the dead of night on a new moon in the Month of Bare Branches, Ranraki donned her grey cloak and descended a rope down the crevice of a tower.
 She slipped her way into the forward camps of the enemy, and with her twin blades Joghâd & Hashtpâh she quickly silenced the trumpeters and made her way back up the tower with the horns in a sack.
 The Iztani hung them across the main gate’s battlement in the morning: a trophy of silence, and a victory much needed.

-Ninety paladins rose to make a stand, with twenty-one of the youngest ordered to follow Grisla.
+Ninety paladins rose to make a stand, with twenty-one of the youngest and cleverest ordered to follow Grisla.
 The ninety donned their heavy armor and mounted their destriers.
 Ranraki came before them on Kedteer, the armored lion, that legendary mount, and Aethir perched on the tip of her golden lance.

 And the Draechi mages finished their incantations.

 The earth below the main gate shook and took on the appearance of liquid.
 And into that soup the mighty walls of Khad Zhere crumbled in fire and soot!
 The high gate fell forward sending a plume of ash and debris rocketing into the air.
-And from the plume one hundred paladins rode forth from the city and straight into the heart of their besieging army.
+And from the plume ninety paladins rode forth from the city and straight into the heart of their besieging army.

 Less than half of Grisla's folk survived the tide.
 So many were lost.
 Those who managed to make it to shore ran to the eastern woodlands, yet one paladin tarried a moment at the edge of the forest and watched the battle from afar.
 This was Kefi, and he saw the golden figure of High Captain Ranraki charge through the ranks on Kedteer, Aethir soaring above her, riding straight toward a northern commander.
 When she reached the commander atop his horse, she pierced his chest with her lance and sent him to the ground.
 It took the largest barbarian the Paladin had ever seen to stop Ranraki in her onslaught.
 The huge dreowu must have been a heathen ally of supernatural strength for when Ranraki stabbed out his eye, the massive hulk snapped the shaft from his socket and wrestled both rider and lion to the ground.
 A mob then descended on the High Capatin in fury and she disappeared from the Kefi's view.
 The majestic Aethir dove at the dreowu one last time before climbing back into to sky and vanishing, free now that her master was gone.
 Kefi knew his High Captain had perished.
 He turned away and fled after his people into the night.